What's in this article:

 Serious case reviews, published as a result of a child tragically dying or being harmed where abuse or neglect is suspected, frequently capture this familiar theme.
 With everyone being cooped up for a lot of the year, many of us will not be surprised to hear that an increased number of children under the age of one have been negatively affected by lockdowns.

 This may not always be the fault of direct abuse, however.
 For some parents, safe environments are compromised for a variety of reasons.
 We always have to be mindful that parents’ knowledge of what a safe and healthy environment is may be limited or completely non-existent.
-Some may be reliant on additional help from family members – an essential lifeline that has been cut due to COVID restrictions.
+Some may be reliant on additional help from family members.

 Babies need to be safe and secure, and their relationships with parents and other significant adults in their lives need to be nurturing and positive.
 It’s absolutely vital that parents understand the importance of safeguarding and the risks involved if measures aren’t taken to protect under 1s.